alfredoLimo/ANDA/static_mode_guide.md

 - `random_order: bool` Shuffling the order of probabilities of feature assignment for each client.
 When **False**, all clients will have a similar ratio of labels. (e.g. red is the most possible color for all)

-- `show_distribution: bool` Verbose for printing out the distributions.
+- `verbose: bool` Verbose for printing out the distributions.

 ### feature_skew_unbalanced
 > Creating feature-skewed sub-datasets with (image) rotation and coloring, while the quantity is unbalanced.